Buy-to-Let mortgages

 • Must earn a minimum of £25,000 per annum from employment, self-employment or pension income

-YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.
+YOUR HOME MAY BE REPOSSESSED IF YOU DON'T KEEP UP WITH YOUR MORTGAGE PAYMENTS.

 *Free standard legals are provided through TSB's nominated firms of conveyancer.
 Additional services such as change of name, transfer of equity, deed of postponement, any additional costs in relation to leasehold properties, acting in or discharging Help to Buy arrangements.
 This information must be given directly to the acting Conveyancer.
 Our nominated firms of conveyancers will not act for remortgage customers where additional funds are raised to simultaneously extend the lease or for remortgages which involve acting in or discharging shared equity or shared ownership arrangements.